carlastjuste/job-hub/README.md

 ## Concept

 Job Hub is a open source, job search tool.
 The app uses API's to search multiple sites for job information, pertaining to the users selected career and specification search.
 The app is a single point resource for anyone that does not want to subscribe to multiple sites.
-This app brings the user the utility of multiple site, but to one consolidated space.
-The user only has to make an account, add their certifications, and search through the list of jobs the app provides.
+This app brings the user the utility of multiple sites, but makes that data available in one consolidated application.
+All the user has to do is make an account, add their certifications, and search through the list of jobs the app provides.

 ## App In Action